Neonatal Herpes Encephalitis

 Risk Factors for Neonatal Herpes Encephalitis

-- First-episode maternal infection in the third trimester
+- First-time maternal infection in the third trimester

-- Use of invasive instruments, such as use of fetal-scalp electrode monitoring and forceps / vacuum extractors
+- Use of invasive instruments, such as fetal-scalp electrode monitoring or forceps and vacuum extractors

 - Delivery before 38 weeks